 The ACA has put into place a means that allows Medicaid to insure a number of previously uninsured individuals.
 Prior to ACA, states were only allowed to cover childless individuals with Medicaid by applying for a special waiver from the federal government.
 Under ACA, a state has the option to cover these people without a waiver, provided they are within 138 percent of the federal poverty level.
 To determine eligibility, an individual must complete a tax filing.
-The 138 percent mark of the federal poverty level is $16,243 per yearfor 2015, according to the Kaiser Family Foundation.
+The 138 percent mark of the federal poverty level is $16,394 per year for 2016, according to the Kaiser Family Foundation.

 Children's health insurance program

 Under the ACA, the Children’s Health Insurance Program (CHIP) will see some changes.
 CHIP falls under Medicaid’s umbrella.
-The ACA continues funding for CHIP through 2015.
 As of publication, any person under age 65 who has an income that falls within 133 percent of the federal poverty level is now eligible for Medicaid.
 Many who fit this criteria have children who qualify for CHIP.
 Determination as to whether a person falls into this category is determined by completing an income tax return.
 The ACA gives Medicaid the authority for this program up to 2019.